 - The Amazing Atheist is a professional ranter who yells loudly in empty rooms (often with swearing), and publishes videos of it on the internet.
 Occasionally he reads a book or watches a movie, but mostly he just yells about things for your amusement and/or disgust.

 - The Atheist Voice provides a virtual discussion platform for atheist leaders, authors, bloggers, activists, and everybody else who is passionate about atheism, and secularism.
 Everyone is encouraged to join the discussion by commenting under the videos or submitting video responses.
 The channel operators are also open to collaborative interests, and welcome other atheists to appear in their videos.

 - The Thinking Atheist

-- The Thinking Atheist is a series of professionally produced videos that employ satire, psychological and scientific research, and common sense.
+- The Thinking Atheist is an online YouTube video series of professionally produced videos that employ satire, psychological and scientific research, and common sense.
 (There is a particular emphasis on the exploration of common-sense questions about the origins of deities.)

 - Thunderf00t - Science and Education for the win!

 - These videos are about the true beauty of a self-inquiring sentient universe that is lost on those who elect to walk the intellectually vacuous path of comfortable paranoid fantasies.

 Phil Mason, the author of these videos and advocate of skepticism, is particularly famous for his various science demonstrations and his "Why Do People Laugh At Creationists?" video series, his exchanges with other YouTube video bloggers, and public interviews with various theists (most notably Ray Comfort).